-Consistent with this Policy, it may be necessary to suspend or expel a student from TCS.
-This policy shall serve as TCS's policy and procedures for student suspension, expulsion, and involuntary removal and it may be amended from time to time without the need to seek a material revision of the charter so long as the amendments comport with legal requirements.
-TCS staff shall enforce disciplinary rules and procedures fairly and consistently among all students.
-This Policy and its Procedures will be printed and distributed annually as part of The Cottonwood School's parent, student, and teacher handbooks and will clearly describe discipline expectations regarding school rules, attendance, substance abuse, violence, safety, and dress code.
-Each family will be required to verify that they have reviewed and understand the policies prior to enrollment by signing a statement at the beginning of each academic year.
+Responsibility of the Charter School: Consistent with this Policy, it may be necessary to suspend or expel a student from regular classroom instruction.
+This shall serve as the Charter School's policy and procedures for student suspension, expulsion, and involuntary removal, and it may be amended from time to time without the need to seek a material revision of the charter so long as the amendments comport with legal requirements.
+Charter School staff shall enforce disciplinary policies and procedures fairly and consistently among all students.
+This policy and its procedures will be printed and distributed annually as part of the Parent-Student Handbook which will clearly describe discipline expectations.

 Corporal punishment shall not be used as a disciplinary measure against any student.
 Corporal punishment includes the willful infliction of or willfully causing the infliction of physical pain on a student.
-For purposes of the Policy, corporal punishment does not include an employee's use of force that is reasonable and necessary to protect the employee, students, staff, or other persons or to prevent damage to school property.
+For purposes of this policy, corporal punishment does not include an employee's use of force that is reasonable and necessary to protect the employee, students, staff, or other persons or to prevent damage to school property.

-TCS administration shall ensure that students and their parents/guardians are notified in writing upon enrollment of all discipline and involuntary removal policies and procedures.
-The notice shall state that this Policy and Procedures are available on request at the Executive Director's office.
+The Charter School administration shall ensure that students and their parents/guardians are notified in writing upon enrollment of all discipline and involuntary removal policies and procedures.
+The notice shall state that this policy and its procedures are available upon request from our school site at 3921 Sandstone Drive, 95762.